 Most outreach projects are oriented toward public safety and permitting activities.
 However, the District has also developed outreach projects about the ecosystem service functions of natural floodplains, including flood attenuation, groundwater recharge, habitat, property value, and micro-climate.
-Additional outreach on these topics occurs during floodplain mapping, capital improvement and maintenance projects, floodplain permitting and compliance enforcement
+Additional outreach on these topics occurs during floodplain mapping, capital improvement and maintenance projects, and floodplain permitting and compliance enforcement

-Under the auspices of the PPI, the District will evaluate the effectiveness of our outreach.
-We expect this to be very beneficial since we haven't evaluated our outreach in a systematic manner in the past.
+Under the auspices of the PPI, the District formed a Program for Public Information Committee to evaluate the effectiveness of our outreach.
+This Committee has been very beneficial since we haven't evaluated our outreach in a systematic manner prior to the formation of the Committee in 2016.
+In addition to identifying needed projects the committee members have already proved effective in providing stakeholder delivery.